toitlang/jaguar/README.md

 ## How do I use it?

-Start by installing the `jag` binary:
+Start by downloading and installing the `jag` binary for your host platform:

 - [Download Jaguar for Windows](https://github.com/toitlang/jaguar/releases/latest/download/jag_installer.exe)
   (or as an [archive](https://github.com/toitlang/jaguar/releases/latest/download/jag_windows.zip))